mablack01/flipping-tool-runelite-plugin/README.md

 - Java 17 (for development)
 - RuneLite
-- Access to a Flipping Tool API instance (see Configuration below)
+- Access to a Flip Smart API instance (see Configuration below)

 ## Development Setup